iamcristos/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) Linear time complexity because the number of operations will increase n times as the data set increases.
+a) O(n^3) time complexity because the number of operations will increase n **3 times as the data set increases.

 b) O(n^2) because the number of operations will increase n^2 times as the data set increases

-c) Constant time because the number of operations is constant irrespective of the data size.
+c) Linear time because the number of operations is linear irrespective of the data size.

 ## Exercise II